uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 ## Uyuni/SUSE manager pay-as-you-go

-We could define a uyuni/suse manager pay-as-you-go image with access to all cloud RMT repositories.
+We could define a uyuni/suse manager pay-as-you-go server image with access to all cloud RMT repositories.
 It would be possible to synchronize any product directly from cloud in a more simple and straightforward way.

 **Drawbacks:**
 - User will have access to repository and product he is not paying for.
-- Will not be suitable for scenarios were Uyuni is on-premise but managing cloud instances
+- Will not be suitable for scenarios were Uyuni server is on-premise but managing cloud instances

 ## Reposync only metadata